 And not just when friends and family come in town to visit.
 Sure we’ll b**** and moan about the prices, the crowds, and the persistent clip-boarders trying to rip us off on bike rentals, carriage rides, and attraction tickets – but we’ll still go all the same while reluctantly admitting that they’re totally worth the headache.
 Below are some of my go-tos.

 The Metropolitan Museum of Art – sure we go; but you’d never catch us paying the full ‘suggested entry price’ (you heard me right – the price they give you is not mandatory). $25 is pretty steep.
-Especially when we normally go to see a specific exhibit or to just spend an hour exploring one or two wings.
+Especially when locals normally only go to see a specific exhibit or to just spend an hour exploring one or two wings.
 If you’re planning on spending the entire day, then maybe it’s worth it to pay the full $25.
 If you’re like most of us and get museum burnout after 2 hours, then I suggest only paying $10 or $15 at the most.
 If I’m just seeing one exhibit that I know will only take me 30-40 minutes to get through, I’ll give $5.

 Top of the Rock – Don’t get me wrong, we love the Empire State Building.
 Which is why heading up to the observation platform atop Rockefeller Center is always high on our recommendation list.
 Wouldn’t you rather have a 360-degree panoramic view that includes the Empire State Building?
 I know we would.
 Plus there’s the added bonus of not having to hear any Sleepless in Seattle references.
 Not to mention Rock Center is home to Saturday Night Live and to a Christmas tree tradition that dates back to 1931.
 Did you know you can even submit your tree for consideration to stand tall behind its iconic skating rink?